filippo-fornai/ita-toplap-node/README.md

 ## 🚧 Project Purpose

 This is the foundational codebase that will support future updates and the full development of the Toplap Italia website.
-It includes the complete structure for both local development and static deployment.
+It includes a basic structure for both local development and static deployment.

 ---